Developable Quad Meshes and Contact Element Nets: Abstract

 \section{Abstract}

-There are different ways to capture the property of a surface being {\it developable}, i.e., it can be mapped to a planar domain without stretching or tearing.
-Contributions range from special parametrizations to discrete-isometric mappings.
-So far, a local criterion expressing developability of general quad meshes has been lacking.
-In this paper we propose a new and efficient discrete developability criterion which is based on a property well known from differential geometry, namely a rank deficient second fundamental form.
-This criterion is expressed in terms of the canonical checkerboard patterns inscribed in a quad mesh which already was successful in describing discrete-isometric mappings.
-In combination with standard global optimization procedures we are able to perform developable lofting, approximation and design.
-The meshes we employ are combinatorially regular quad meshes with isolated singularities but are otherwise not required to follow any special curves.
-They are thus easily embedded into a design workflow involving standard operations like remeshing, trimming and merging operations.
+The property of a surface being developable can be expressed in different equivalent ways, by vanishing Gauss curvature, or by the existence of isometric mappings to planar domains.
+Computational contributions to this topic range from special parametrizations to discrete-isometric mappings.
+However, so far a local criterion expressing developability of general quad meshes has been lacking.
+In this paper, we propose a new and efficient discrete developability criterion that is applied to quad meshes equipped with vertex weights, and which is motivated by a well-known characterization in differential geometry, namely a rank-deficient second fundamental form.
+We assign contact elements to the faces of meshes and ruling vectors to the edges, which in combination yield a developability condition per face.
+Using standard optimization procedures, we are able to perform interactive design and developable lofting.
+The meshes we employ are combinatorially regular quad meshes with isolated singularities but are otherwise not required to follow any special curves on a developable surface.
+They are thus easily embedded into a design workflow involving standard operations like remeshing, trimming, and merging operations.
+An important feature is that we can directly derive a watertight, rational bi-quadratic spline surface from our meshes.
+Remarkably, it occurs as the limit of weighted Doo-Sabin subdivision, which acts in an interpolatory manner on contact elements.